nreddi2/data-science-portfolio/wage-income-north-carolina.md

 ## Storytelling and interpretation

-<div class="draft-prompt"><strong>Write this section yourself after reviewing the charts.</strong> Connect the four figures into one answer to your research question.
-Explain what is consistent across figures and what changes by group.
-State a conclusion the data support and one tempting conclusion they do not support.
-Use concrete numbers, and avoid saying that the study proves discrimination or equal pay for equal work.</div>
+<div class="draft-prompt"><strong> After analyzing the data, the men's weighted median was found to be higher in the overall sample and in every displayed education, age, and selected occupation group.
+This was nothing new, as some degree of wage gap between gender inequality was, truthfully, to be expected.
+However, the size of the difference does notably change per group: education gaps are about 26.9%–33.3%, age-group dollar gaps are about $8,122–$18,275, and selected occupations range from about 4.5% to 51.9%.
+Additionally, the full time/year round comparison was found to be smaller than the overall comparison (16.9% vs 25%). </div>

 ## Limitations, ethics, and reflection

 These results depend on self-reported survey data and a person-level sample.
 The analysis uses `PWGTP` for weighted estimates but does not calculate margins of error with the PUMS replicate weights. `WAGP` excludes self-employment income and benefits.
 Annual earnings reflect both pay rates and time worked.
 The `SEX` field has only two categories.
 The occupation codes combine people with different job duties, schedules, and seniority; industry, caregiving, tenure, and direct career experience are not controlled for in the core charts.
 Results should not be used to judge individuals or claim that any group’s earnings reflect ability or effort.

-<div class="draft-prompt"><strong>Your reflection:</strong> Describe a limitation that surprised you, how it changed your interpretation, and one follow-up analysis you would attempt with more time.
-This should be your own account of working through the data, not a generic summary.</div>
+<div class="draft-prompt"><strong>Your reflection:</strong> I would not say there really was a limitation that personally surprised me or changed the way I read a chart.
+If I were to do a follow-up analysis of this, I would probably try to include industry into the equation; I think that's another detail we can use and it could maybe be helpful data to gather for young women to use who seek to enter certain industries. </div>

 ## Code and transparency